Mokwena seals new four-year Downs deal

-Cape Town - South African football aristocrats Mamelodi Sundowns have given coach Rulani Mokwena a vote of confidence by giving him a four-year contract.
+Cape Town - South African football aristocrats Mamelodi Sundowns have given coach Rhulani Mokwena a vote of confidence by giving him a four-year contract.

 It is a profound show of trust in Mokwena that the club has chosen him to be at the helm for the next four seasons.